yambo-code/yambopy/docs/source/tutorial.rst

         y = YamboOut(dirpath,save_folder=dirpath)
         y.pack()

-This snippet of code can be called using the funcition:
+This snippet of code can be called using the function:

 .. code-block:: python